DrCod/DrCod.github.io/_pages/about.md

   - /about.html
 ---

 I study medicine at the University for Development Studies School of Medicine situated in Tamale,Ghana.
 I am interested in A.I with focus on machine learning, computer vision,natural language processing,speech recognition, reinforcement learning and meta-learning.
-My research question is situated at the intersection of A.I and health,and the NLP and Speech Recognition challenges arising from leveraging A.I in the under-resourced and underrepresented settings.
+My research question is situated at the intersection of A.I and health,and the NLP and Speech Recognition challenges arising from leveraging A.I in under-resourced and underrepresented settings.

 I enjoy having coffee chats,playing chess,running and reading.